PopovMP/html-template-engine/README.md

 The template engine encodes the operations within HTML comments.

+The purpose is to have absolutely valid HTML templates.

 ```html
 Replace the placeholder with the value of `viewModel.key`.
 <!-- key -->